It should just work.

 The second time is a trick I used last year, albeit with a different VPN I was trying out.
-The way that NHL.TV is structured in the US, you only get access to the games in the regular season.
-The playoffs have a different TV deal, and aren’t streamed to US viewers.
+The way the NHL.TV is structured in the US, you only get access to the games in the regular season.
+The playoffs have a different TV deal and aren’t streamed to US viewers.
 Like before, I was able to switch to a different server and watch every single playoff game.

 Score: NordVPN: 2, Geo Filtering: 0